-- Repel Garden Pest Insects - Okay, this is a debatable point.
+- Repel Garden Pest Insects - This point is still contested.
 But it's worth further study and why not experiment in your garden?
 Some to try:

-- Biodiversity - In short, what all this interplanting is leading to is a very old gardening concept called biodiversity, or planting a wide variety of things rather than a single, monocrop.
+- Biodiversity - In short, what all this interplanting is leading to is a very old gardening concept called biodiversity or planting a wide variety of things rather than a single monocrop.
 This helps to confuse insect pests by interplanting things they love with things they won't touch.
-Whether there is also a symbiotic relationships between different plant species is still the subject of much study and speculation.
+Whether there is also a symbiotic relationship between different plant species is still the subject of much study and speculation.

-Interplanting vegetables, herbs and flowers is how the original cottage garden style evolved.
-Sectioning off gardens for specific types of plants was a luxury of the rich and leisured.
+Interplanting vegetables, herbs, and flowers is how the original cottage garden style evolved.
+Sectioning off gardens for specific types of plants was a luxury of the rich.
 Besides all of the benefits outlined above, if you are short of space or time, interplanting could be the answer to your gardening dilemma.